IsmailALLA2/flutter_image_cropper/README.md

 ## Complete Example

-Here's a complete example showing how to implement both camera and gallery cropping with proper permission handling:
+Here's a complete example showing how to implement all three options with proper permission handling:

 ```dart
 import 'dart:io';